Cohen's Towers

-Cohen's Towers is a platform game written by Frank Cohen and released by Datamost in 1983 for the Atari 8-bit and Commodore 64 home computers.
+Cohen's Towers is a platform game written by Frank Cohen and published by Datamost in 1983 for Atari 8-bit computers and Commodore 64.
 It was re-released in 1986 by Databyte in the United Kingdom.

 Gameplay

 In Cohen's Towers the player plays the part of Allen, starting his new job as a mail boy.
 He has to collect mail parcels one at the time from different floors and deliver them to any of the three available 'mail drops'.
 To move up and down between the floors the player can use different elevators, but if he stays on one for too long a falling plant pot will knock him off.
 The player's work is also hindered by a dog pursuing him on most of the floors, or a sleepwalker.

 Once the player collected and deposited all the parcels in the building, the Boss shows up and takes him to the next one.
 There are three different buildings in the game – Fanda, Datamost, and Cohen's Tower – each one harder to complete.